NurulIslam-EEE/niche-website-client-side/README.md

 ## Manage orders page, where admin can delete or approve an order

-## Add admin page ,where admin can make a user admin
+## Admin page ,where admin can make a user admin